How To Make An Easy Shutter Shelf

 - Shelf hanging hardware

 If your shutters are broken, you can use the Gorilla wood glue to glue them in place so they don’t fall out when you hang the shelf.
 If they aren’t broken, lucky you!
+So here is how to upcycle shutters with a shutter shelf.

-Painting the shutter
+Painting the DIY shutter shelf:

-I painted the shutter using chalk paint.
-I wanted some of the natural color of the shelf to show through, so I watered down the paint a bit.
-This part takes the most patience because painting every part of the shutter is a bit of work.
 You don’t have to paint the back if you don’t want, but I recommend painting all of the edges around the outside because you’ll see that portion when it’s hanging on the wall.
 I used a cheap chip brush to paint the shelf.
 I like to reuse things, so I actually rinse my chip brushes and use them as many times as possible.
-If you like chalk paint, I recommend stocking up.
-You’ll use them a lot in all different sizes!
-Anyway, here’s a before and after of the shutters.
-The screws that are sticking out of the top in the picture were there when I started.
-I removed those for the shelf.

 Cutting The Shelf

-Now that you have the shutters painted, you’ll need to cut the piece of wood that you’re using for the shelf.
+Now that you have the shutter’s painted, you’ll need to cut the piece of wood that you’re using for the shelf.
 I cut mine to the exact width of the shutter.
-Lowe’s or Home Depot can do it for you but I used old wood from my wood pile for this project.
-When you pick your shelf, make sure it’s deep enough to cover your shutter and the brackets.
-The wood in my pile wasn’t deep enough, so I pieced two together.
-I love rustic, but that may not be your thing.
-Here’s a picture of my two pieces from the side.
+Lowe’s or Home Depot can do it for you but I used old wood from my woodpile for this project.

 Attaching the hardware:

-Attach your shelf brackets to the thickest part of your shutter.
-After both brackets were attached to the shutter (aligned with the top of the shutter), I attached the shelf pieces using the same method.
 I pre-drilled the holes and then attached the shelves to the top part of the bracket.
-The last things you have to do is attach the hardware to the back.
+The last thing you have to do is attach the hardware to the back.
 Again, pick the meatiest part of the wood so the screws will support the weight of the shelf.
 And, yes, you have to pre-drill one more time.

-I also added some rustic drawer pulls to the bottom of mine.
-If you want to learn how to paint mason jars, you can read my 3 Simple Mason Jar DIY Projects to learn how I paint them and other ways I love to use mason jars.
+Now that you have extra chalk paint, you should read my 3 Simple Mason Jar DIY Projects to learn how I paint them and other ways I love to use mason jars.

 Thanks again for joining me at Hootshack.
-I hope you enjoyed this easy shutter shelf.
-Be sure to link back to my post if you decide to share my content.
-Sharing is caring!
+I hope you enjoyed this easy shutter shelf DIY!
+Be sure to check out more DIY Shelves at Pine and Polar.

 xoxo,